 Educate your team on the multiple types of social engineering scams.
 Use real-world examples to show how easy it is for anyone to be caught off guard by social engineering.

-Create internal cyber security heroes who are committed to keeping your organization cyber secure.
+Create internal cyber security heroes committed to keeping your organization cyber secure.
 This encourages your employees to change their behavior.

 Create and foster environmental support for behavior change.
 Create a work environment that inspires learning and encourages security awareness.

 Read The Human Fix to Human Risk to learn step-by-step guidelines on developing an effective security awareness program that reinforces proactive awareness.

 Benefit from a flexible social engineering awareness training model that uses animated videos, interactive online training, managed security services, microlearning modules, and phishing simulations to provide continual support.